Last Updated: Dec. 7, 2021

-We currently have a 100% success rate in launching new float centers with the goal of gaining at least 100 founding members before they open their doors!
-Read our insights from starting a float tank business for 3 float centers, including 2 new floatation spas and a second location for another.
+We currently have a 100% success rate in launching new float centers with the goal of gaining at least 100 founding members along with a large email list of future customers before they open their doors!
+Read our insights from starting a float tank business for 4 float centers, including 3 new floatation spas and a second location for another.

 Introduction to Starting A Float Tank Business